Introduction to XML

 </books>

-We've created a quite simple and understandable library list.
-Of course, you'll need to customize it according to your requirements.
+We have created a simple and understandable library list.
+Of course, in a real project you would customize this structure according to your requirements.

 References: